DocJek/busmall/user_stories.md

 - A front-end site for focus group, and back-end site for market research team's reporting requirements.

 - Program logic to obtain number of clicks per picture and prevents repeated images from populating.

+### MVPs

+- Program logic to obtain number of clicks per picture and prevent images that were just previously shown from popping up again.

+- Put together a pretty site that's attractive enough for focus group users

+- Make a status bar to show progress through survey.